 Besides Galactic archaeology, I am also interested on the problem of direct detection of dark-matter, and on the distribution of dark-matter around galaxies (both shape and density profile).

 I have held postdoc positions at the Observatorio de La Plata, the Max-Planck Institute for Astrophysics in Garching, and was a NOVA fellow at the Astronomical Institute in Utrecht.
 In 2003, I was awarded a VIDI grant ("The Milky Way: Rosetta stone of galaxy evolution"), in 2009 I received an ERC Starting Grant, and in 2015 a Vici grant that provides support to my research group.

 From 2007 to 2012, I was a member of The Young Academy of the Royal Netherlands Academy of Arts and Sciences.
-In February 2016, I was elected member of the Royal Holland Society of Sciences and Humanities.
+In 2016, I was elected member of the Royal Holland Society of Sciences and Humanities.
 In 2017, I became member of the Royal Netherlands Academy of Arts and Sciences (KNAW)